phonphong/phonphong/README.md

 # 👋 Hi, I'm PhonPhong!

 Welcome to my GitHub profile!
 I am a backend developer passionate about building robust, scalable, and secure applications using Java.
-Currently focused on developing backend systems with Spring Boot, JWT, and OAuth2, I am always looking to explore new technologies and solve challenging problems.
+Currently focused on developing backend systems with Spring Boot, .NET.
+I am always looking to explore new technologies and solve challenging problems.

 - 💼 Backend Developer specializing in Java and Spring Boot.
 - 📫 Contact me at [nguyendinhphong1518@gmail.com](mailto:nguyendinhphong1518@gmail.com)